tefnick/AnObviousLimitedMessenger/README.md

 # AnObviousLimitedMessenger
-A chat app for our Fall 2016 team project in CS 3443 Application Programming
+A chat app made in java for our Fall 2016 team project in CS 3443 Application Programming